 In Chipping Barnet town centre there are the Old Courthouse Gardens with tennis courts, play area and café and along Wood Street handsome Ravenscroft Park.
 At the northern end of the High Street is Hadley Green and St George’s Fields (part of a spectacular circular walk) and, of course, you can continue towards Monken Hadley Common and Hadley Woods.
 South of Hadley Woods near New Barnet is Tudor Park with its large playing area, tennis courts and neigbouring Footgolf.

 Going down Barnet Hill, tucked behind Leicester Road, near the Everyman Cinema is Highlands Gardens – an intimate little park, previously the grounds of a large house.
-In contrast is the vast expanse of Barnet Playing Fields near Underhill and from here you can take the Dollis Valley Greenway south towards Finchley (great for running and stretches are cyclable) or the other direction west to Moat Mount via Arkley (generally unpaved and not suitable for bikes).
+Further down the A1000 is beautifully wooded Greenhill Gardens with a lake often teeming with wildlife.
+In contrast to these is the vast expanse of Barnet Playing Fields near Underhill and from here you can take the Dollis Valley Greenway south towards Finchley (great for running and stretches are cyclable) or the other direction west to Moat Mount via Arkley (generally unpaved and not suitable for bikes).

 East Barnet has majestic Oak Hill Park which ticks many boxes with sports facilities, playground and café and is home to the weekly parkrun.
 From here you can pick up the Pymmes Brook Trail either by bike or on foot and continue to Arnos Grove and beyond.